MicrosoftDocs/powerbi-docs/powerbi-docs/sample-datasets.md

     ![View report](media/sample-datasets/sample-procurement-power-bi-service.png)

-### (Optional) Explore the Excel samples inside Excel itself
+### Explore Excel samples inside Excel

-Want to understand how the data in an Excel workbook gets converted to Power BI datasets and reports?
-Opening the Excel samples ***in Excel*** and exploring the worksheets provides some of the answers.
+(Optional) Want to understand how the data in an Excel workbook gets converted to Power BI datasets and reports?
+Opening the Excel samples *in Excel* and exploring the worksheets provides some of the answers.

 * When you first open a sample workbook in Excel, you may see two warnings.
 The first warning says the workbook is in Protected View.
 Select **Enable Editing**.
 The second warning may say that the workbook has external data connections.
 Select **Enable Content**.
 * Each workbook contains several Power View sheets.
 If you want to see the Power View sheets in Excel, You need to [enable the Power View add-in](https://support.office.com/article/flash-silverlight-and-shockwave-controls-blocked-in-microsoft-office-55738f12-a01d-420e-a533-7cef1ff6aeb1) by downloading a package of registry keys.